 patrol strength (two thousand officers) would be unchanged for three

-decreases.
+strength decreases.
 This was a massive cut in the number of

 officers assigned to the subway, because the Transit Police

 Department employed over four thousand Police Officers regardless of

-emergencies or whether the strength of the New York Police Department increased or
+emergencies or whether the strength of the New York Police

-An average of 1,023 Transit Bureau Officers would patrol the subway on
+average of 1,023 Transit Bureau Officers would patrol the subway on

 a daily basis.
-This strength was only guaranteed until
+This strength was only guaranteed until April

-And so on April 2, 1995, the New York City Transit Police Department was
+so on April 2, 1995, the New York City Transit Police Department was

-merged (“Hostile Takeover“) with the New York
+merged (“Hostile Takeover“) with the New York City Police

 exist with the swipe of a pen.

-Two short years later it appeared that the NYPD did not know what to do
+short years later it appeared that the NYPD did not know what to do

 with the added responsibility of policing the transit system.

-The following are changes and statistics after the April
+The following are changes and statistics after the April 2,1995,

-In February of 1997, after a reorganization of the Department
+February of 1997, after a reorganization of the Department the

-In July 1999 the Transit Division once again became the Transit Bureau, and
+1999 the Transit Division once again became the Transit Bureau, and

 as such continues to provide police protection to the nation’s

 largest rapid transit system.
 There are only 12 NYPD Transit Bureau

 (Police) Districts.
 There is only a small detail of NYPD Transit

 Bureau Officers that patrol the trains on the 8PM to 4AM tour.
+An

 hours a day as of April 2, 1995.

-With twenty seven lines, four hundred and sixty nine stations and
+twenty seven lines, four hundred and sixty nine stations and

-numerous trains to cover the Transit Bureau Officers must
+numerous trains to cover the Transit Bureau Officers must be spread

-Before the Merger there were 18 Transit Police Districts
+the Merger there were 18 Transit Police Districts plus five/seven

-approximately 1,000 Transit Police Officers assigned to train patrol and station
+Transit Police Officers assigned to train patrol and station

 patrol, between the hours of 8PM and 4AM.
 Included were area

 coordinators that would have the responsibility of making sure that

 a train or station was covered in the event of an arrest, etc., by

 that particular officer.
-You could always find a
+You could always find a Transit

 afternoon they were assigned to train patrol, station patrol, rush